 - Check out a day trip to Lake Bled and Ljulbjana – Slovenia’s capital.

-As you can see, the Lahinja Karjinski Park is pretty much on the Slovenian/Croatian border, actually in the region of Bela krajina.
+As you can see, the Park is pretty much on the Slovenian/Croatian border, actually in the region of Bela Krajina.
 With a size of 260 hectares (642 acres), it offers many natural and cultural monuments, two natural reserves with many species of flora and animals such as turtles and frogs, with the River Lahinja ambling through, providing the home for all this.

 During my time spent with Big Berry, we were taken on a morning trip to visit the region.

-Sawmill and Church of All Saints – Lahinja Karjinski Park
+Church of All Saints – Discover Slovenia Nature

 Ohhh, have you seen X’s grave?
-She hasn’t scrubbed the headstone/delivered flowers (delete as appropriate) for ages!
+She hasn’t scrubbed the headstone/delivered flowers for ages!

 It’s also possible to rent small canoes from here and take a boat trip along the river.
 The day we were there was quite misty, but it certainly lent to create atmosphere.

-I’d have loved to have spent longer in Lahinja Krajinski Park; boating, hiking, taking in all the countryside Slovenia has to offer.
-As I said, with 60% of the country covered in forest, Slovenia is truly a country to come and explore.
+I’d have loved to have discovered more Slovenian nature and spent longer in Krajinski Park Lahinja; boating, hiking, taking in all the countryside Slovenia has to offer.
+As I said, with 60% of the country covered in forest, come and discover Slovenia nature…it’s truly a country to come and explore.

-More can be discovered from the Slovenian Tourist Board’s site.
+More can be found from the Slovenian Tourist Board’s site.